Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 The items in the gallery are auto-generated based on the row/column counts.
 The protected virtual [CreateItem](xref:@ActiproUIRoot.Controls.Bars.BarSizeSelectionMenuGallery.CreateItem*) method is called to create each item and is passed the zero-based row and column index for the item being created.
 The default implementation of that method will create a `Size` value with one-based versions of the row/column indices.

-The gallery will show a default heading above the grid, such as `Insert Table`.
+The gallery will show a default heading above the grid, such as `"Insert Table"`.
 The heading text is set via the [DefaultHeadingText](xref:@ActiproUIRoot.Controls.Bars.BarSizeSelectionMenuGallery.DefaultHeadingText) property.
-As the mouse moves over the grid of gallery items, the heading text will be updated per the [SizeHeadingTextFormat](xref:@ActiproUIRoot.Controls.Bars.BarSizeSelectionMenuGallery.SizeHeadingTextFormat) format string, such as `{0}x{1} Table`.
+As the mouse moves over the grid of gallery items, the heading text will be updated per the [SizeHeadingTextFormat](xref:@ActiproUIRoot.Controls.Bars.BarSizeSelectionMenuGallery.SizeHeadingTextFormat) format string, such as `"{0}x{1} Table"`.
 The parameters passed to the format string are the width and height based on the gallery item the mouse is currently over.

 When a gallery item is clicked on, the command associated with the gallery will be executed and the related item (by default a one-based `Size` value) will be passed as the command parameter.